yellowwinterday/ghostai/README.md

 ## Usage

+The library needs to be configured with your account's secret key.
+OpenAI API Key is available on the [website](https://platform.openai.com/account/api-keys).

+Ghost Admin API Key can be found by following instructions here: [website](https://ghost.org/docs/admin-api/#token-authentication)

-The library needs to be configured with your account's secret key which is available on the [website](https://platform.openai.com/account/api-keys).
-Either set it as the `OPENAI_API_KEY` environment variable before using the library:
+Either set it as the `OPENAI_API_KEY` & `GHOST_ADMIN_API_KEY` environment variable before using the library:

 ```bash
 export OPENAI_API_KEY='sk-...'